nyguerrillagirl/300-days-of-code/README.md

 # 300-days-of-code
-This holds material on courses I am taking (will now include notes) + projects

 Today (4/15/2025)I decided to start a new repo to start the next 100 days of code.

+This holds material on courses I am taking (will now include notes) + projects I will try to create PDF files for all the Microsoft Word document I create.
+The Word documents have the advantage of being able to display animated gifs!

 The goal is to stay more focused on the things I am working on.